singlemolecules/sojourner.org/SERVICE.md

 | ------ | ------ | ---- |
 | Status | Filled | __   |

-If it all made sense to you so far, you can subscribe below by filling in the subscription form.
+If it all made sense to you so far, you can click "subscribe" below and fill in the required billing information.
 Once the subscription is completed, a confirmation email with invoice of purchase will be sent to the subscriber for payment.
 You have a 14 day grace period for completing the payment to keep the subscription active.